MyThemeShopTeam/wordpress-helpers/README.md

 # WordPress Helpers

 Collection of utilities required during development of a plugin or theme for WordPress.
-Build for developers by developers.
+Built for developers by developers.

 ## How to use in managed environments